Hideway Laos

 Geological feature

-The karsts in the “Ghost Valley” are a great example of the evolution of a limestone landscape over millions of years.
+The karsts in the “Sacred Valley” are a great example of the evolution of a limestone landscape over millions of years.
 The fact that they crossed the sea, which has caused extreme sea erosion on these karsts, makes the environment unique.

 The lime-saturated water resulting from a leaching process forms sinter in various forms.
 The example shows a stalactite (stalagmite) partially covered with so-called Mont milk.